How can you provide this flat-fee MLS service so inexpensively?

 Realtor.com is not a “For Sale By Owner” website, and so, therefore, a sellers’ contact information is not available.
 It is acceptable to list the seller as the property contact on the local Realtor® MLS; that’s because it is ONLY accessible to Realtors®.
 We list you as the contact on the local MLS.

 If a broker from another real estate company brings me an offer, is the 3% commission split with you?

-No, we do not split the 3% commission with the buyers agent.
-The 3% commission goes directly to the buyers agent at the closing.
+No, we do not split the 3% commission with the buyer's agent.
+The 3% commission goes directly to the buyer's agents firm at the closing.

 Is your listing fee refundable?

 Yes, lock boxes are available to purchase during sign up, or may be available in the package you chose.
 You can also purchase a combination lock box at your local hardware store or from us at any time.